-ID.me works with Connecticut’s Department of Children and Families (CT DCF) to ensure you have a secure account when signing in to the DCF Portal.
+The Connecticut Department of Children and Families (CT DCF) works with ID.me to ensure you have a secure account when signing in to the DCF Portal.
 ID.me’s partnership with Connecticut DCF is exclusively for signing in and using multi-factor authentication (MFA).
-This article explains how to use ID.me with CT DCF.
+This article explains how to use ID.me with Connecticut’s DCF.

 Before you start

 - You can use ID.me with CT DCF’s CPS Background Check and Mandated Reporter Online Reporting Portal.

 - For background checks, you’ll need to enter the token code that was provided by the agency you’re working with.
 ID.me doesn’t provide token codes.

 To get started, you’ll need to create an ID.me account: